yoosungkim/lab4/README.md

  Chapter 9 of the book covers this topic, for more detailed information.

 ## Computational geometry review
-1. 2DPoints (x,y)
+1. Point2D (x,y)
-2. 2DLineSegments ((x1,y1),(x2,y2))
+2. LineSegment2D ((x1,y1),(x2,y2))
-3. 2DLineSegments addition
+3. LineSegment2D addition
-4. 2DLineSegments subtraction
+4. LineSegment2D subtraction
-5. 2DLineSegments subtraction
+5. LineSegment2D intersection

 ## Code up a program to do this!

-1. Implement Points as structs, then 2DLineSegments as structs that have members of the Points type.
+1. Implement Points as structs, then LineSegment2D as structs that have members of the Point2D type.
-2. Implement 2DLineSegments as structs, then functions for addition and subtraction, returning a new 2DLineSegments for the resultant.
+2. Implement LineSegment2D as structs, then functions for addition and subtraction, returning a new LineSegment2D for the resultant.
-3. Implement a 2DLineSegments intersection detector.
+3. Implement a LineSegment2D intersection detector.